Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2026-08-25-Bounded_Unbounded_state.md

    nature of these states.
 And they further used words such as "near-free electron state" in relation to there "unbounded" states.

-3. Using a simple 1D Kornig-Penny model, they discoverted that the interstitial peak of the wave function is rooted in the continuous nature of the wave function that was forced between the interstitial region and the atomic region.
+3. Using a simple 1D Kornig-Penny model, they discovered that the interstitial peak of the wave function is rooted in the continuous nature of the wave function that was forced between the interstitial region and the atomic region.
 Or as they put it, the "Potential-Barrier Affinity".

-I find the paper to be well written and interesting, as it gives novel huristics to the origin of interstitial localised electrons in electrides.
+I find the paper an interesting read as it gives novel huristics to the origin of interstitial localised electrons in electrides.

 In this post, I want to provide an alternative explanation of the origin of this